AlbertP3/OpenBackup/README.md

 Parameters in config:
     rsync:
         paths:
            *src             - path to the dir||file on the Source.
 Supports bracket expansion dst             - destination for the backup files.
 Defaults to defaultdst exclude         - rsync glob patterns to ommit matched paths isconf          - is configuration, applies rconfmode args require_closed  - check if given process is running, using pgrep archive         - tar the file/dir and send it to destination
         settings:
            *rmode           - args for rsync
            *rconfmode       - args for rsync if is_conf *rlogfilename    - where to save logs from rsync *rlogfileformat  - rsync logs format
+            mkdirs:
-            mkdirs          - list of dirs to create before backup begins.
-Untracked monitor         - Monitor for supporting rsync.
+                *path       - path to create before backup begins clear       - determines if path should be cleared.
+Defaults to False ignore      - exclude from removal files|dirs matching any regex in this list monitor         - Monitor for supporting rsync.
 Available - tree defaultdst      - path to recourse to if dst was not provided.
 Defaults to '.'
             cmd: